siyuhsu/vla-cache/src/README_VLA_Cache.md

 bash vla_cache_scripts/download_local_oft.sh
 ```

-NOTE: Make sure to follow the above steps to install openvla-oft and transformers, and download the hugging face model, otherwise the VLA-Cache implementation will not be effective.
+NOTE: Check the installation paths of both two packages (openvla-oft and transformers) using `pip list`.
+Make sure the paths are installed from this project, otherwise the VLA-Cache implementation will not be effective.

 ## VLA-Cache Evaluations Example

-Run LIBERO-Spatial benchmark with VLA-Cache inference mode (Make sure the checkpoints in `src/openvla-oft/checkpoints`):
+Run LIBERO-Spatial benchmark with VLA-Cache inference mode (Make sure the checkpoints in `src/openvla-oft/checkpoints`.
+Don't load models from defalt huggingface cache path):

 ```bash
 # Launch LIBERO-Spatial evals with VLA-Cache